IHE/RAD.IMR/input/pagecontent/volume-1.md

 Each image reference in a report is in the context of a series.
 Furthermore, each image reference includes one of the following context detail patterns:

-- a single frame in a single-frame object (e.g. object 10)
+- a single frame in a single-frame object (e.g., object 10)
-- a single frame in a multi-frame object (e.g. object 10 frame 3)
+- a single frame in a multi-frame object (e.g., object 10 frame 3)
-- a range of frames in a single frame object (e.g. object 3-5)
+- a range of frames in a single frame object (e.g., object 3-5)
-- a range of frames in a multi-frame object (e.g. object 10 frame 3-5)
+- a range of frames in a multi-frame object (e.g., object 10 frame 3-5)
-- a discrete list of frames in a single frame object (e.g. object 10,14,17)
+- a discrete list of frames in a single frame object (e.g., object 10,14,17)
-- a discrete list of frames in a multi-frame object (e.g. object 10 frame 10,14,17)
+- a discrete list of frames in a multi-frame object (e.g., object 10 frame 10,14,17)
 - all frames in a multi-frame object
 - all objects in a series
 - all frames in a dimension in a multi-frame object (as a discrete list of frames)